vaishavs/Functional-Programming-CPP/05_FP_techniques/01_currying.md

 add(10)(20);          // 30
 ```

-The standard library provides `std::bind` in the `<functional>` header to bind specific arguments to a function while leaving others open using placeholders (`std::placeholders`).
-In modern C++, lambdas are universally considered the preferred method for partial application, by capturing the values to bind and accepting the remaining variables as parameters.

 With `std::bind` and lambdas, the same effect is achieved as above:
 ```
 int add(int a, int b) { return a + b; }